kat-lego/kat-lego.github.io/content/post/$3-acc-laptime-tracker.md

 [![github repo](https://img.shields.io/badge/acc_laptime_tracker-gray?logo=github)](https://github.com/kat-lego/acc-laptime-tracker)
 <!--more-->

-Some time last year, I decided to invest money on Assetto Corsa Competizione and a racing wheel.
+Sometime last year, I decided to invest money in Assetto Corsa Competizione and a racing wheel.
 I have had a hard time investing the time it takes to 'git gud'.
 Now is the time I feed into my delusions of grandeur and top the lap times.
 But first, I will need a bespoke lap time tracker.

-## why ?
+## why?

 Glory, Fame and Prestige.